 Based on his years of experience training digital artists on the job to produce professional quality pictures, he and the faculty have developed a skills-oriented training structure that addresses issues with insufficient, fragmented or incomplete training commonly found at nearly all colleges, universities and private training institutes.
-He has gathered a wonderful faculty of industry veterans and leaders to help realize the vision of a new kind of training that is based on genuine job skills and on-the-job training methodologies rather than on the theoretical process-based methods of most schools worldwide.
+He has gathered a wonderful faculty of industry veterans and leaders to help realize the vision of a new kind of training that is based on genuine job skills and on-the-job training methodologies rather than on the theoretical process-based academic methods of most schools worldwide.
 His goal is to create the best visual effects school in the world by running against the tide of popular but ineffective training methods and relying on his real-world training and production experience in the business of visual effects.
 Mr. Boughen lives in Deep Cove with his wife/partner Vickie and their two children.
 In is spare time, he is a rabid private pilot.
-He currently holds a first degree black belt from the World Traditional Taekwondo Union and practices SKF Kickboxing and Karate.
+He currently holds a first degree black belt from the World Traditional Taekwondo Union and practices SKF Kickboxing, Karate and Bojutsu.

 Compositing Supervisor, Zoic Studios